 To promote your comfort in labor, we do not use fetal monitors that strap to your tummy.
 We want you to walk around and change position freely, and we check the baby’s heartbeat periodically with a Doppler, that gives us the information we need.
 We strongly encourage you to take a childbirth class.
 We want you to eat and drink while in labor. • We can use IV’s, but do not use them routinely. • You are encouraged to bring any items you need for your comfort, candles, music and incense are very popular. • We do not have an epidural service, but we use natural methods stemming from complimentary therapies, such as massage, healing touch therapy, acupressure, and aromatherapy. • Laboring in the tub is also an option.
 You may give birth in any position you choose, side-lying, standing, squatting, hands and knees, or in the water.
 You may have Dad receive the baby himself, or you may receive the baby into your own hands if you desire.
 In any event, the midwife will be there to assist.
 Immediately after birth, the baby goes to the breast, and Dad cuts the cord when it stops pulsing.
 Then the midwife delivers the placenta and checks for any repairs.
 We do not do episiotomies routinely, and our midwives are very good at helping you to stretch naturally, so any repairs they must make are usually superficial.

-In labor, about 13% (2013) of our ladies are transferred to the hospital.
+In labor, about 13% of our ladies are transferred to the hospital.
 The number one reason is labor has stalled and is no longer progressing.
 A stalled labor is very disappointing but is NOT an emergency.
-In any non-emergency the woman is transferred to the hospital of her choice. • We have three nearby hospitals for emergency and non-emergency transfers: UCSD which is a tertiary level hospital, Scripps Mercy, and Sharp Mary Birch. • For emergencies, we call an ambulance and transfer to UCSD. • Of our ladies who are transferred to the hospital, only a few are delivered by cesarean, for an overall rate of less than 4% for the birth center.
+In any non-emergency the woman is transferred to the hospital of her choice. • We have three nearby hospitals for emergency and non-emergency transfers: Scripps Mercy which is a tertiary level hospital, Sharp Grossmont, and Sharp Mary Birch. • For emergencies, we call an ambulance and transfer to Scripps Mercy. • Of our ladies who are transferred to the hospital, only a few are delivered by cesarean, for an overall rate of less than 4% for the birth center.
 (C-section rate for the US is 32.8%, according to the National Center for Health Statistics Report, (Oct.2012) • At 28 weeks or sooner, Best Start recommends that all patients take a hospital tour.
 In the unlikely event of a hospital transfer, we want you to rest assured that the care you receive will be in you and your baby’s best interest.
 Our local hospital physicians and nurses are an extended arm of our team.
 We couldn’t be here without their support.
 They are always available and provide the expert care our transferred mothers and babies need.
 They are an integral part of why we have the good outcomes we are so proud of, and grateful for.
 When you visit them for a tour, please keep in mind that their services address special circumstances and their high technical units are what a transferred mom or baby needs.
 This network of support allows Best Start Birth Center to provide natural childbirth services to our clientele.
-Amongst the physicians and hospitals that accept inter-facility transfers for the birth center, are the Resident and Attending Physicians at UCSD Medical Center and our Consultant, Michael Wong, MD who accepts our transfers at Sharp Mary Birch Hospital for Women.
-Together, these physicians and hospitals have accepted patient transfers for over 20 years.
+Amongst the physicians and hospitals that accept inter-facility transfers for the birth center, are the Resident and Attending Physicians at Scripps Mercy and our Consultant, Dr. Lac Vu, MD who accepts our transfers at Sharp Grossmont Hospital.
+Together, these physicians and hospitals have accepted patient transfers for over 25 years.
 While we understand that a transfer may be disappointing, our excellent outcomes for mothers and babies are the result of the expert care provided by our local hospital physicians and nurses.
-Please remember that while the atmosphere and procedures in the hospital are quite different from those at Best Start, like us, they are dedicated to the health and wellbeing of mothers and babies and deserve the support and respect of all of us.
+Please remember that while the atmosphere and procedures in the hospital are quite different from those at Best Start, like us, they are dedicated to the health and well-being of mothers and babies and deserve the support and respect of all of us.

 Some of the things Best Start Birth Center can offer that hospitals cannot are: • Continuity of care: The people you see during your prenatal appointments are the people who will be at your birth. • We have an experienced staff dedicated to providing sensitive individualized care that honors the miracle of birth. • All of our nurses and midwives are experienced in their field. • In labor you will receive one-on-one care and support from your Midwife and/or nurse. • Options – You choose how you birth, who will be present and in what atmosphere.
 More importantly, you always have the option to change your mind.